Skip to content

 4. Liberty Grill

 Liberty Grill is located next door to the Spitjack on Washington Street.
-Liberty Grill is a great spot for a bite to eat in Cork with a varied menu for breakfast, lunch, brunch and dinner.
-They cater for all types of dietary needs such as vegan, gluten free and vegetarian.
-Their fish is locally sourced from the English Market and is a must-try when you visit.
-The brunch/lunch menu at Liberty Grill is delicious with option like eggs benedict, French toast, fritters, Cesar salad, toasties and chicken sandwiches.
+It is an excellent spot for a bite in Cork, with a varied menu for breakfast, lunch, brunch, and dinner.
+They cater to all types of dietary needs, including vegan, gluten-free, and vegetarian.
+Their fish is locally sourced from the English Market and is a must-try when visiting.
+The brunch/lunch menu at Liberty Grill is delicious, with options like eggs benedict, French toast, fritters, Caesar salad, toasties, and chicken sandwiches.

-Just a reminder that Liberty Grill works on a walk-in only service on Saturdays therefore you cannot book in advance, although they do have a virtual queuing system on their website.
-If you are looking to sit down for a meal that will fill you up dine in luxury at Liberty Grill with their divine dinner menu.
-Here you will find rare breed pork, lamb burger, fish of the day and crab burger to name a few.
+Just a reminder that Liberty Grill works on a walk-in-only service on Saturdays; therefore, you cannot book in advance, although they do have a virtual queuing system on their website.
+If you want to sit down for a meal that will fill you up, dine in luxury at Liberty Grill, which has a divine dinner menu.
+Here, you will find rare breed pork, lamb burgers, fish of the day and crab burgers.

 Location: 32 Washington Street